interlock-network/interlock-docs/faq.md

 banks &mdash; and right now Apple, Google, and Facebook are being dragged through the court-systems of every major jurisdiciton on earth.
-This is the beginning of a long decline for the most influential and widely used internet-companies, which means that that next decade is going to be one of, decreasing online-safety, increasing online-decentralization, and &mdash; most importantly &mdash;
+This is the beginning of a long decline for the most influential and widely used internet-companies, which means that the next decade is going to be one of, decreasing online-safety, increasing online-decentralization, and &mdash; most importantly &mdash;
-**inscreasing online-opportunity**, on the internet.
+**increasing online-opportunity**, on the internet.

 We want **to create a decentralized and easy-to-use network** that will **actively protect** you from existing and emerging new threats, while